reeynier/reeynier.github.io/_posts/2020-11-15-valid-perfect-square.md

 similar: [ Binary Search ]
 featured: false
 hidden: false
-excerpt: Given a positive integer **num**, write a function which returns True if **num** is a perfect square, else False.
+excerpt: LeetCode 367.
+Given a positive integer **num**, write a function which returns True if **num** is a perfect square, else False.
 ---

 <br />

 ## Description

+LeetCode Problem 367.
 Given a positive integer **num**, write a function which returns True if **num** is a perfect square,  else False.
 Do not use any built-in library function such as sqrt.

 Example: